YuvikaGupta875/Yuvika-Gupta_Girl-Hackathon_SWE_2025/README_google_girl_hackathon.md

 The classical part of the neural network is constructed using TensorFlow, while the quantum circuits (PQC) are built and simulated using Cirq.
 Together, they form a pipeline where classical and quantum layers cooperate to enhance the model’s diagnostic ability.

-# Dataset
-MIMIC-III (Medical Information Mart for Intensive Care III) MIMIC-III is a comprehensive, de-identified dataset comprising health-related data from patients admitted to critical care units.
-It contains information such as demographic data, vital signs, laboratory measurements, procedures, medications, and diagnosis codes (ICD-9).

-Medical Records: Over 60,000 intensive care unit (ICU) stays for more than 40,000 patients.
-ICD-9 Codes: The primary source of diagnostic labels used to train the QNN.
-These codes represent various medical conditions and procedures, which the model aims to predict based on patient data.
-Vital Signs and Lab Results: Used as input features in the quantum model, helping predict outcomes based on the quantum-enhanced learning.

 # Project Components
 #Preprocessing: The MIMIC-III dataset undergoes extensive preprocessing.
 Features are selected and scaled before being encoded into quantum states.
 A large part of this involves one-hot encoding of the ICD-9 diagnosis codes and preparing continuous medical features for quantum encoding.